 Now that you have your two largest things decorated, let's talk about decorations for the rest of the room like wall art and accessories for the rest of the toddler's room.

 Wall decor doesn't have to break the bank.
 My cheapest go-to wall art decoration is printables.
 There are so many great options of printables on Etsy for under 5 dollars that you can frame.
-Here are DIY printable ideas that will save you money on wall décor too.
+Here are DIY printable ideas that will save you money on wall décor too and our Etsy shop which is full of printable wall art.

 We printed them in a poster size to fill up the wall more and make a bigger statement.
 You could also do smaller sizes and make a gallery wall.